rnassif/Cognos-extensions/README.md

 		}

 		/**
-		 * Called when the dashbaord is closed
+		 * Called when the dashboard is closed
 		 */
 		destroy() {
 		}